 - 15.3 All allegations are treated as confidential and will be thoroughly investigated and reported appropriately.
-The identity of the whistleblower will only be disclosed with their express permission. - 15.4 For confidential advice about how to proceed with a suspicion anyone can contact Protect (Contact us Protect Speak up stop harm (protect-advice.org.uk)
+The identity of the whistleblower will only be disclosed with their express permission or where required as set out in 4.2 above. - 15.4 For confidential advice about how to proceed with a suspicion anyone can contact "Protect" - a whistleblowing charity which advises individuals with whistleblowing concerns at work (Contact us - Protect - Speak up stop harm (protect-advice.org.uk)